MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 ![Azure Information Protection permissions example information banner](../media/example-restricted-access-banner.png)

-For users who have an Azure AD account, they use their Azure AD credentials to be authenticated by  Azure AD.
+For the users who have an Azure AD account, they use their Azure AD credentials to be authenticated by Azure AD, and the document opens.

 For the user who doesn't have an Azure AD account, if they are already signed in to Office with a Microsoft account that uses the same email address that you specified, their existing credentials are used and the document opens.
 If not, they see a message that they are not signed in to Office with an account that has permissions to open the document: